nextsigner/unikam-server/README.md

 unik(.exe in Windows) -folder=<your preferred folder>/unikast-server

 Note: For use unikast-server casting Qml code from a Qml code sender, is necesary download and running the unikast-client module.
+For the unikam-client project go to https://github.com/nextsigner/unikam-client.git